Research Projects

 IMF Economic Review — 2016

-We argue that the long-run decline in the relative price of investment goods can account for a substantial part of the fall in real interest rates observed across advanced economies.
+The fall in the relative price of investment goods can account for a significant part of the decline in real interest rates and the nominal investment rate.